 Based on years of research into one of the most powerful forces in human life - romantic love - Fisher says the person you fall in love with may remain a mystery, and falling in love will always have magic, but there are some brain reactions that can be measured that give us clues on how to create a loving relationship that may endure over time.

-Fisher bases her guidelines on research that found brain regions which become active when people fall in love.
+Fisher bases her guidelines on research that found brain regions that become active when people fall in love.
 She says there’s an important difference between the sex drive, which is a desire for many partners, and romantic love, which connects you to one person and can create a satisfying relationship over a long time.
 Some of Fisher’s experiments were with couples who were still “in love” after 25 years of marriage.

 Through research using a brain scanner, Fisher discovered some common brain activity among 100 people who had recently fallen in love.